thlorenz/convert-source-map/README.md

 ### commentRegex

 Provides __a fresh__ RegExp each time it is accessed.
 Can be used to find source map comments.
+Deprecated, left for compatibility.
+Does not comply with RFC 2397.

+### commentRegex2

+Provides __a fresh__ RegExp each time it is accessed.
+Can be used to find source map comments.

+### commentRegex3

+Breaks down a source map comment into groups: Groups: 1: media type, 2: MIME type, 3: charset, 4: encoding, 5: data.

 ### mapFileCommentRegex